Why has my premium increased?

-The calculation of a premium is the result of a complex interaction between many rating factors.
+The calculation of a car insurance premium is the result of a complex interaction between many rating factors.
 Even though there does not appear to be any change in individual circumstances from the time of the previous renewal, some of the ratings change merely through the passing of time (e.g., the age of the policyholder and vehicle) and these factors can contribute to an increase in the premium.
 There may also have been changes in our approach to pricing the various risk factors, or the introduction of a new pricing risk factor, which may then apply to your individual circumstances.

 As a concept, insurance works by pooling the funds of many to pay for the claims of a few.
 Every customer contributes their premium to a larger fund from which we as insurers are able to compensate a customer who has a valid claim, e.g., vehicle damage or an injury to a third party.
 Therefore, increases in the total costs of claims and/or the increases in the total number of claims will have a knock on effect on the overall pool and will result in higher premiums.